 Loud noises coming from a refrigerator is one of our most common service calls.
 That means our technicians know just how to diagnose the problem and repair it.
 Call Giles Appliance Repair today!
-The #1 CITY refrigerator repair service.
+The #1 California refrigerator repair service.

 A noisy refrigerator is the worst.
 If the refrigerator in your home is a little noisier than normal there are a couple of easy things that you can check while trying to find the cause.
 There are several fans on a home refrigerator that often create loud noises.
 The refrigerator could also not be balanced too.
 Or you may have a compressor that is wearing down.
 If your refrigerator is louder when the ice maker is operating, the noises might be a broken a water valve.